Coronavirus in Ohio Thursday update: 37,282 cases, 2,339 deaths

-Watch Tuesday’s full Coronavirus in Ohio update from Gov. DeWine and Dr. Acton in the video

-COLUMBUS (WCMH) — Governor DeWine will not hold a briefing Thursday on coronavirus in Ohio out of respect for George Floyd memorial service, rather the Ohio Department of Health and his offices will released the latest data available on cases in Ohio shortly before 2 p.m.
+COLUMBUS, Ohio (WCMH/WYTV) — Governor Mike DeWine did not hold a briefing this Thursday on coronavirus conditions in Ohio out of respect for a George Floyd memorial service, rather, the Ohio Department of Health released the latest COVID-19 data.

-DeWine also announced he is asking everyone in Ohio to observe a moment of silence, Thursday at 2pm, in honor of Floyd.
+DeWine also asked everyone in Ohio to observe a moment of silence at 2 p.m.
+Thursday in honor of Floyd.

 The Department of Health adds the data as soon as it is informed of a case or death.
 The information is backdated to the actual date the person started exhibiting symptoms or the date the person died.

-Governor DeWine said Tuesday they have been working with the Department of Education on reopening Ohio schools.
+DeWine said Tuesday they have been working with the Department of Education on reopening Ohio schools.
 The state fully intends to have school in the fall.
-The start dates is up to individual boards of education.
+The start dates are up to individual boards of education.

 The state is working on a broad outline of health guidelines for schools.

-Note: Editor’s note: This story corrects the number of coronavirus-related hospitalizations in Mahoning County.
-Watch Tuesday’s full Coronavirus in Ohio update from Gov. DeWine and Dr. Acton in the video.